-Wherever you live in the world, whether it is a Presidential, Federal, State or Local Council election, your mailbox will groan with the weight of materials aimed at getting your vote.
-It might be the digital era, but it seems that a pamphlet in your letterbox is still considered the most efficient way of getting a message across.
+Wherever you live in the world, whether it is a Federal, Local Council, State or Presidential election, your mailbox will groan under the weight of materials aimed at winning your vote.
+It might be the electronic age, but it seems that a letter in your letterbox is still considered the most effective way of getting a message across.

-While an informed electorate is essential to the democratic process, there appears to be huge over-sending of junk mail for political purposes – and no clear way on how to stop this.
-What’s worse, the content of most of the political flyers is simply mudslinging about their opponents with little to no intellectual substance.
+While an informed electorate is important for the democratic process, there appears to be huge over-sending of junk mail for political purposes – and no clear way on how to stop this.
+What’s worse, the content of most of the political flyers is simply mudslinging about their opponents with little to no substance.
 Is anyone else reminded of children in the playground?

-How can you help stop this frivolous waste of resources?
+How can you help stop this unnecessary waste of paper?
 Imagine the strain on our environment and the large volume of greenhouse gases generated from all the trees cut down, electricity and transport of the materials.
 Grab a cup of tea or your water bottle and let’s get down to it.

 We know in Australia that material deemed to be political, educational, religious and charitable is exempt from “No Junk Mail” signed letterboxes according to standards developed by the Australian Catalogue Association.
-So there is no way to stop it being dumped in your postbox along with the other junk mail catalogues enticing you to buy all sorts of things you don’t really need.
-It is probably the same in other countries.
+So there is no way to stop it being deposited in your postbox along with the other junk mail catalogues enticing you to buy all sorts of stuff you don’t really need.
+It is likely the same in other countries.